GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/3-RC Models/README.md

 can be attributed to RC order only.

-This module corresponds to Supplementary Fig. 10 and Supplementary Fig. 11 (RC order comparison).
+This module corresponds to Supplementary Fig. 10 and Supplementary Fig. 11.

 ---